http-everything/httpe/docs/content/docs/get-started/index.md

 * A rule must have a name for identification.
 (Line 4)
 * The `on` object defines the request matcher.
 In the shown example the rule takes action if the request goes to the `hello`path.
 Because the `method` is not defined, this rules takes action on all request methods.
 (Lines 5-6)
-* With the `do` object you define which action to execute if the `on` definition matches the request.
-The example launches the `run.script` action.
+* With the `run.script` object (Line 7) you define an action to execute if the `on` definition matches the request.
   The script specified will be executed by the default shell.
 Stdout is returned as http response.
 (Lines 8-10)
 * `{{ .Input.Params.Name }}` is a template macro.
 HTTPE will replace it by the URL parameter `Name` before execution.
 (Line 9)